near/docs/docs/bos/community/indexers.md

 ---
 id: indexers
-title: QueryAPI Indexers
+title: QueryAPI Indexing Example
-sidebar_label: QueryAPI
+sidebar_label: QueryAPI Example
 ---

 With QueryAPI you can quickly create your own indexer by: